 - Office 365 ATP to detect malicious links and attachments, and to track blocked messages and malicious links with Safe links, Safe attachments, URL trace, and Message Trace.

-- In the Office 365 Security & Compliance Center, we use Threat
+- In the Office 365 Security & Compliance Center, we use Threat explorer to:

 - Search emails and malware, analyze headers in malicious email, and see the impact of phishing and malware.